 Summary

-Probably, although data are lacking.
-Most pellets used in domestic gardens are metaldehyde-based and we know that this chemical is toxic to most animals if ingested in high enough concentrations.
-In the case of the hedgehog, we think the LD50 of metaldehyde is about 500 mg/kg, suggesting it would take about 250mg to kill a 500g (1 lb.) hedgehog – about 1,000 pellets in a sitting.
-As unlikely as such consumption sounds at first, some veterinary pathology investigations have pointed to metaldehyde poisoning as the cause of death for hedgehogs and carers have reported drunk-like behaviour ‘wobbly’ behaviour in animals they suspect of having been poisoned by pellets.
-The evidence so far suggests the risk of poisoning is small, but the pellets may reduce the hedgehog’s prey base and have wider impacts in the ecosystem, so it seems prudent to err on the side of caution and look for alternative approaches to garden pest control.
+Currently, in the UK and much of Europe, slug pellets should not pose a threat to birds or mammals, including hedgehogs, although data are lacking at the time of writing.
+Prior to the spring of 2022, most pellets used in domestic gardens were metaldehyde-based, and we know that this chemical is toxic to most animals if ingested in high enough concentrations.
+In the case of the hedgehog, the LD50 of metaldehyde is believed to be about 500 mg/kg, suggesting it would take about 250 mg to kill a 500 gram (1 lb.) hedgehog -- about 1,000 pellets in a sitting.
+As unlikely as such consumption sounded at first, some veterinary pathology investigations had pointed to metaldehyde poisoning as the cause of death for hedgehogs, and wildlife rescues reported "drunk-like" behaviour in hogs suspected of having been poisoned by pellets.
+Furthermore, while the evidence to-date suggests the risk of poisoning from metaldehyde pellets was small, the pellets may reduce the hedgehog's prey base and have wider impacts in the ecosystem, so the UK government banned the production, sale, and use of pesticides containing this substance as of 1st April 2022.
+Domestic slug pellets will now typically contain ferric phosphate, chemically known as iron (III) phosphate, which is generally considered safe for vertebrate consumption, but there are concerns about the impact some of the chelating agents used to increase iron absorption may have on other invertebrate fauna, such as earthworms.
+Consequently, it remains the advice that pesticides should be used as a last resort and applied sparingly.

 The details